 CMS Hospital Improvement Rules

-CMO, CNO, Compliance Officer, Emergency Department personnel, Joint Commission Coordinator, Medical Records, Quality Improvement personnel, Risk Manager, Legal Counsel.
+Chief Medical Officer, Chief Nursing Officer, Compliance Officer, Emergency Department Personnel, Joint Commission Coordinator, Medical Records, Quality Improvement personnel, Risk Manager, Legal Counsel.

 At the conclusion of this session, participants should be able to:

-- Recall that hospitals have requirements in the CMS CoPs on antimicrobial stewardship program.
+- Recite that hospital antimicrobial stewardship programs have requirements in the CMS CoPs.

-- Discuss CMS changes allowing PAs to order restraint and seclusion and do assessments if allowed by the hospital.
+- Discuss that CMS changed the term LIP (licensed independent practitioner) to LP (licensed practitioner) so PAs can order restraint and seclusion and do assessments if allowed by the hospital.

-- Recite the hospital policies describing which outpatient areas require a registered nurse (RN).
+- Describe that the hospital must have policies that describe which outpatient areas require an RN.